 Without AI, a 5G network cannot be fully functional or effective.
-The utilisation of 5G networks can be used to integrate ML and AI into the network edge.
-Multiple IoT devices can be connected to at once utilising 5G, creating enormous volumes of data that need to be analysed using ML and AI.
+The utilization of 5G networks can be used to integrate ML and AI into the network edge.
+Multiple IoT devices can be connected at once utilizing 5G, creating enormous volumes of data that need to be analyzed using ML and AI.

 Wireless service providers can provide the following when ML and AI are combined with 5G multi-access edge computing (MEC):